 Diamond has spent a lot of time working on how to create pension systems that work for all generations.
 Back in 1972, he was asked to help reform the US social security system.
 Congress believed it was heading for bankruptcy and that previous reforms had contained serious mistakes.

 “One of the difficulties in running a pension system is the diversity of experience in the economy,” Diamond explains.
 “A system that’s addressing all of the issues will be worrying about poverty, about high-risk workers and families, too.”

 He emphasizes how important it is to design a system for everyone, but that systems at the same time will always be subject to many different risks.

 Who knows how life expectancy will grow, how labor force will grow, how well wages will keep up or rise faster than inflation?

 Get new questions as they launch

 Putting theories into practice

-Academics commonly live somewhat nomadic lifestyles: a job can take them to far away, exotic places.
-Peter Diamond and his wife Kate Myrick got their taste of academic wandering during his sabbatical years in Nairobi, Tel Aviv, and Cambridge.
-Since then, they chose to settle in the Boston area and now call it home.
+Academics commonly live somewhat nomadic lifestyles, their job can take them to far away, exotic places.
+Diamond and his wife, Kate Myrick, got a taste of academic wanderlust during his sabbatical years in Nairobi, Tel Aviv and Cambridge.
+Since that time, they chose to settle in the Boston area which they now call home.
 "Home is where I want to come back to, where I unwind and connect, not just with family but with my sense of the world, because then I can step back and think about things," he says.

-Having a strong connection to the home and family helped Diamond excel in academics and policy formations, as well as granting him the opportunity to contribute to the local efforts of his town community.
-Both Diamond and his wife have been elected to the local authority of the town he lives in.
-As a public finance economist, Diamond had a good grasp of the basics of local public finances, and he ran a successful campaign to increase tax revenue to meet the town’s budget.
+Having a strong connection to home and family has helped Diamond excel in academics and policy formations, as well as granting him the opportunity to contribute to his own community.
+He and his wife have both been elected to the local legislature where they live.
+As a public finance economist, Diamond had a good grasp of the basics of public finances and he ran a successful campaign to increase tax revenue to meet the town’s budget.